log0div0/coro/README.md

 });
 ```

 A few words about `Buffer` class.
 It's a binary circular buffer.
-It's split into 2 parts: 'useful data' and 'free space'.
+It has two parts: 'useful data' and 'free space'.
 You can move boundaries of the parts with `pushFront/Back` and `popFront/Back` methods.

 ## Example 2